 "No, I'd just send it, so I'm going to move on."

 A fairly new female climber at the crag wanted to try a pumpy 12b, which is at least a full number above her hardest redpoint.
 While the route has no real crux, and there is a great rest in the middle, it's a much harder proposition to link it all together than it might seem at first.
-She went bolt to bolt until she reached a slightly more difficult move just below the rest, which she immediately deemed too reachy (though the previous season I watched a 9 year old warm up on it).
+She went bolt-to-bolt until she reached a slightly more difficult move just below the rest, which she immediately deemed too reachy, (though the previous season I watched a 9 year old warm up on it).
 After a few abortive attempts, she retreated to the ground.
-Later I overheard her tell another girl that 12b isn't that hard, it's just reachy, and if it weren't for that move, she could have done it.
+Later I overheard her tell another girl that "That 12b isn't that hard, it's just reachy," and that "if it weren't for that move," she could have done it.